Luchador/GUD/tools/geditor/docs/PORTAL_PLACEMENT.md

 - **Delete:** in Face mode, remove the selected portal connections.
 Shift-click selects several for a single deletion.
 Undo restores them and their selection;
   Redo removes them again.
 Vertex/Edge modes do not delete portal components.
+- **Ctrl+C / Ctrl+V:** in Face mode, copy the selected portal connections and
+  paste independent copies 10 world units above their copied positions, matching object/face paste.
+Shift-click can select several portals for one copy.
+The copies become selected and portal visibility is enabled. **Edit > Copy/Paste** performs the same commands.
 - **Move (W):** drag an axis arrow, or enter coordinates in the existing position fields.
 The fields show the average selected component position.
 - **Shift-click** adds components or faces; **Ctrl-click** removes them.